jina-ai/jina/docs/tutorials/scale-out.md

 Quite intuitive, right?
 In a later section, we'll introduce what `replicas` means under different deployment options.

-## Split Data over Machines: Shards
+## Split Data into Partitions

 ### Context

 Now with your text corpus encoded as TF-IDF embeddings, it's time to save the results.
-We'll use Jina's [PQLite](https://hub.jina.ai/executor/pn1qofsj) `Indexer` to persist our embeddings for fast Approximate Nearest Neighbor Search.
+We'll use Jina's [PQLiteIndexer](https://hub.jina.ai/executor/pn1qofsj) to persist our embeddings for fast Approximate Nearest Neighbor Search.

 And you add this `PQLiteIndexer` to your Flow: